 Recently there has been yet another spate of female history experts being undermined.

-First, history nerd and curator extraordinaire, Helen Antrobus appeared on BBC’s Who Do You Think You Are.
+F Yeah History writer and curator extraordinaire, Helen Antrobus appeared on BBC’s Who Do You Think You Are.

 She was there to talk about suffrage, and she did her job perfectly; explaining the suffrage movement and the 1911 census boycott in an enthusiastic, knowledgeable and understandable way .
 So of course, after doing her job so well, the comments rolled in: